jayofdoom/jayofdoom/README.md

 learn about open source and linux, and I've used it off and on for over 15 years.
 Now, it's the primary OS on most computers I run.

-I to Gentoo on my own time, cleaning up and helping proxy-maintain ebuilds across the main Gentoo repo and a handful of overlays.
+I do Gentoo on my own time, cleaning up and helping proxy-maintain ebuilds across the main Gentoo repo and a handful of overlays.
 I'm also a regular presence on several Gentoo-related channels on IRC.
 Come find me there as nickname JayF or JasonF.
 I hope to ramp up my contribution to Gentoo and